Also check our cleft sentences worksheet to test your understanding.

 Cleft sentences are very helpful in English when you want to make a point clearly or emphasise a particular piece of information.
 By using cleft sentences, the focus can be placed where it is needed, making the message easier to understand.
 They are used in many types of communication, from everyday conversations to formal writing.

-4. Examples of cleft sentences in everyday situations
+6. Examples in everyday situations

 Here are some more examples of cleft sentences that could be used in daily life: